robseb/Django2FPGAdemo/README.md

         return True

     ````
-2. A application to read a ADC Channel of the Soft-IP ADC
+2. An application to read an ADC Channel of the Soft-IP ADC interface
- * *service.py* will call following python script to read the data
+ * *service.py* will call the following python script to read the ADC
    ````text
    Django2FPGAdemo/DjangoFPGA/BoardInteraction/adcReadChannel.py
    ````
- * Create this file "adcReadChannel.py" on this location and add following to it
+ * Create this file "adcReadChannel.py" on this location and add the following lines to it
   ````python
   #!/usr/bin/env python
   # coding: utf-8